KUTlime/Interview-questions/README.md

 # Interview questions
 > A repository of my practical interview questions.

+## Culture & work/life balance

+* Tell me about somebody who did well in my job role.
+What did they do?
+* How many hours do you expecte me to work?
+* What time do you sign off the Slack?
+* Is it usually expected from me to be able to respond to Slack messages after work hours?

 ## C# language

 ### Why this code is dangerous?